fredup/fredup.github.io/buffalo/index.md

 ### Contact information

-For more info about SampleFRED, contact:
+For more info about BfloFRED, contact:

 + Dennis Gaebel: [@gryghostvisuals](http://twitter.com/gryghostvisuals)